Ewuare II

 Ewuare II (born 20 October 1953) was crowned the Oba of Benin on 20 October 2016.
-He is the 40th Oba, (Note: The Tribune Online erroneously described him as the 39th Oba.) a title created for the Head of State (Emperor) of the Benin Empire at some time between 1180 and 1300.
+He is the thirty-ninth Oba, a title created for the Head of State (Emperor) of the Benin Empire at some time between 1180 and 1300.

 Education

-Eheneden Erediauwa, as he was known before becoming Oba of Benin, attended Edo College in Benin City (Nigeria) from 1965 to 1967 and Immaculate Conception College from 1968 to 1970.
+Eheneden Erediauwa, as he was known before becoming Oba of Benin, attended Edo College in Benin City (Nigeria) from 1965 to 1967 and Immaculate Conception College (also in Benin City) from 1968 to 1970.
 He got his A-Level Certificate from South Thames College, London.
-He graduated with an Economics degree from the University of Wales, UK and holds a Master of Public Administration degree from Rutgers University Graduate School, New Jersey, USA.
+He graduated with an economics degree from the University of Wales, UK and holds a Master of Public Administration degree from Rutgers University Graduate School, New Jersey, USA.

 Career

 He worked at the United Nations between 1981 and 1982.
 He also served as Nigeria's Ambassador to Angola and Sweden, with accreditation to Norway, Denmark and the Republic of Finland.
 He was also Nigeria's Ambassador to Italy.